den-materials/github-collaboration/readme.md

 <!--11:17 WDI3 -->
 <!--11:30 5 minutes -->

+## Merge Demo
+You're going to role play two people.
+One person working on master, the other on a branch.
+We're going to demonstrate a simple `merge` scenario in Git.

+1. Make a new directory and `git init` it.
+2. `Touch` a new HTML file.
+3. Add a code to it.
+4. Commit it.
+5. Create a new branch, but don't hop over to it yet.
+You can do a `git branch {branch-name}` to create a branch without hopping over to it.
+6. Modify and commit your original code from step 3.
+7. Hop over to the branch you created in step 5.
+8. Edit the same line of code you added in step 3 and commit it.
+9. Do a `git merge master` to merge the most recent commits in master over to your current branch.

+> When you have a merge conflict, Git inserts some text in your file where it didn't know how to combine the changes from master with the code you're currently working on.
+Resolve it, save it, commit it, and move on.

+10. Get rid of the `<<<<<HEAD` stuff Git inserts, and figure out the best way to combine your code with the code from master.

+11. When you think you're done, test it, manually, via Mocha, whatever your team's protocol is.
+12. Commit it.
+13. Hop back over to master and merge in your feature branch.

+> WARNING: There are good kinds of newbs and bad kinds.
+To keep on the good side, avoid putting problems into master.
+Deal with merge conflicts in your own branch and make sure everything works like a shiny new DeLorean before you allow for a merge into master.

 ## Collaboration Workflows

 There are two main scenarios for collaborating on coding projects: